Spatial birth-death swap chains: Analyzing the running time

-Using Chernoff bounds~\cite{chernoff1952}, it can be shown that for $A \sim \mbox{Pois}(\alpha),$ $\prob(A > 2 \alpha ) \leq \exp(-\alpha(2 \ln 2 - 2 + 1))$.
-So after $t$ time, the probability that more than $N / 2$ events were generated in a Poisson process with rate $\beta_1 \lambda(S)$ is at most $\exp(-(N / 4)(2 \ln 2 - 2 + 1)).$ Both the times of the births and times of deaths (viewed individually) are Poisson processes with rate $\beta_1 \lambda(S)$, therefore the probability that either uses more than $N / 2$ events (by the union bound) is at most $2 \exp(-.09N)$.
+Using Chernoff bounds \cite{chernoff1952}, it can be shown that for $A \sim\pois(\alpha),$ $\prob(A > 2 \alpha) \leq \exp(-\alpha(2 \ln2 - 2 + 1))$.
+So after $t$ time, the probability that more than $N / 2$ events were generated in a Poisson process with rate $\beta_1 \lambda(S)$ is at most $\exp(-(N / 4)(2 \ln2 - 2 + 1)).$ Both the times of the births and times of deaths (viewed individually) are Poisson processes with rate $\beta_1 \lambda(S)$, therefore the probability that either uses more than $N / 2$ events (by the union bound) is at most $2 \exp(-0.09N)$.
 But if at this time each process used at most $N / 2$ events, then moving back in time $N$ events puts the user even farther back in time, and if coalescence occurs at $-t$, it will also occur starting at $\tau_N$.
 Again using the union bound, the probability of failure is at most

-\paragraph{Strauss with swap move} Now consider what happens when $p_{swap} > 0$.
+\textit{Strauss with swap move}.
+Now consider what happens when $\pswap> 0$.
 The rate of good events (deaths) remains unchanged, but the rate of bad events changes.
-Going back to {\bf Birth Update}, lines 2, 4, and 7 leave $\#Q(t)$ unchanged, lines 3 and 6 increase $\#Q(t)$ by 1, line 5 decreases $\#Q(t)$ by 1, and line 8 increases $\#Q(t)$ by 2.
-Let $b_3$ denote the area of the region where a birth triggers line 3, with $b_4,b_5,b_6,$ and $b_8$ defined similarly.
-Line 3 is only activated when a swap does not occur, and lines 4 through 8 only occur when a swap does occur.
-Putting all this together, the rate of change from births is:
+In Section \ref{SBS:update}, Case 1 leaves $\#Q(t)$ unchanged or reduces it by 1, Case 2 leaves $\#Q(t)$ unchanged, and Case 3 increases $\#Q(t)$ by 1 or 2.
+To be precise, let $A_L$ be the set of blocking points in $L_N(t-)$, and $A_U$ be the set of blocking points in $U_N(t-)$.
+Then the situations that change $\#Q(t)$ are: { { } } Let $b_1$ denote the area of the region where a birth is Type 1, with $b_2$ and $b_3$ defined similarly.
+Together, the rate of change from births is:

-Note that $b_3 = b_5 + b_6$ since the conditions on lines 5 and lines 6, neglecting the condition on $S$, form a partition of the conditions in line 3.
-So the rate can be simplified to